Great Ocean Road at night milky way view

 How the Program Works

-Participating students are required to submit at least one abstract, which may be a group abstract, by the Fall Meeting abstract deadline in July.
+Participating students are required to submit at least one abstract, which may be a group abstract, by the Annual Meeting abstract deadline in July.
 The student must be the lead author on the abstract and no late abstracts are allowed.
 Students presenting through Bright STaRs will receive:

 • 1